pedr19faria/CBPF-Pulse/README.md

 # CBPF-Pulse
+The collection of notebooks are all studies on Qiskit-Pulse and Dynamical Decoupling.
+Complete-Pulse notebook provides an introduction to Qiskit-Pulse with good examples and even a method to find the optimal amplitude for a $\pi$ pulse.
+T1T2Calibration-Simulation provides a notebook for finding the optimal amplitude for a $\pi$ pulse using Rabi Experiment and uses this to find T1 and T2 all in fake backends.
+T2 is done with Hahn Echoes, which is an introduction to Dynamical Decoupling.
+Furthermore, in the near future I hope to bring notebooks that better explore Dynamical Decoupling Routines.

 Introduction to Qiskit Pulse.
 [1] Alexander, T., Kanazawa, N., Egger, D. J., Capelluto, L., Wood, C. J., Javadi-Abhari, A., & McKay, D. C. (2020).
 Qiskit pulse: programming quantum computers through the cloud with pulses.
 Quantum Science and Technology, 5(4), 044006.